SpicySyntax/MachineLearningMarchMadness/README.md

     - Winner of  FinalFour : ('Virginia', 1)
 V2 Goals:
   - Improve the data
-    - Further clean the data, remove correlated variables
+    - Further clean the data, remove correlated variables (see https://developers.google.com/machine-learning/crash-course/representation/cleaning-data)
     - Add some artificial features?
     - Take in game locations and team locations to calculate travel distance as a feature for both teams
     - Remove outliers, or incorrect values (- when supposed to be +)
-  - Look into using Tensor flow to have more
+  - Look into using Tensor flow to have more controll
   - Improve method for prediction
     - Use Evolutionary method to optimize hyper-parameters (learning rate batch size)
     - Predict both team scores instead of outcome?
     - Boost low seed stats if they beat a high seed, reduce high seed stats if they have close game with lower seed
-    -